milespetrov/cccs/docs/system/strategies.md

     *   **Vuex-class** - class decorators for Vuex
 *   **Vue-i18n** - localization library for Vue apps

-## Challenges and Reuse
+## Challenges, Reuse, and Optimization

-The portal app is a hodgepodge of several different frameworks and a number of plugins - some frameworks cannot be scoped, some plugins expect stuff to be available on global scope - it's a mess.
+The portal app is an assemblage of several different frameworks and a number of plugins - some frameworks cannot be scoped, some plugins expect stuff to be available on global scope.
+There are certain challenges in keeping dependencies from interfering with each other.

 ### Multiple Define

-As far as we could tell, **jQuery Datables** being loaded by **WET** interfere with **ESRI JS API** module loading.
+It transpires that **jQuery Datables** being loaded by **WET** interfere with **ESRI JS API** module loading.
 Somewhere in minified and obfuscated **ESRI** code, a `Multiple Define` error is thrown originating in **Datatables** which prevents **RAMP** from loading properly.

 A possible solution would be to remove **Datatables** from the **RAMP** bundle and either have them load before (check that **WET** doesn't load another copy) or rely on the versions loaded by **WET**.